dantodev/php-form-builder/README.md

 #### Create Form

-Before we can build a form, we have to create a new class which implements the interface `Dtkahl\FormBuilder\Interfaces\FormInterface` and optional (but recommanded) use the trait `Dtkahl\FormBuilder\Traits\FormTrait`.
+Before we can build a form, we have to create a new class which implements the interface `Dtkahl\FormBuilder\Interfaces\FormInterface` and optional (but recommended) use the trait `Dtkahl\FormBuilder\Traits\FormTrait`.

     <?php namespace App\Forms;